Einhorn Center for Community Engagement

 Eligibility Requirements

-Students who have federal work-study funding (FWS) in their financial-aid package, are a member of Cornell Tradition, or a part of the Foreign Student Employment Program (FSEP), are eligible to participate in the CWSP.
+Students who have federal work-study funding (FWS) in their financial-aid package or are a member of Cornell Tradition are eligible to participate in the CWSP.
 Review your financial aid on Student Service Center to ensure you have a FWS award.

 Need help understanding your financial-aid award letter?
 See the 2-min Cornell video “Understanding Your Award Letter” or call Financial Aid at 607-255-5145.